6 beaches to cross off your Santorini bucket list

-Dive into the cool blue water and admire the backdrop of the stark mountainside that encloses this charming sea side town.
-It offers many resort and hotel options, with beach bars, cafes and boutique shops lining the streets.
+Dive into the cool blue water and admire the backdrop of the stark mountainside that encloses this charming seaside town.
+It offers many resorts and hotel options, with beach bars, cafes and boutique shops lining the streets.

 Hire one of the many sunbeds set up along the beach or bring your own towel and find a little space of your own to lie down and relax.
 Just make sure you don’t pay any more than six euros for two beds for the day.

 Perivolos and Perissa are known collectively as Black Beach – one long stretch of shoreline located on the south-east coast of the island.
 Considered one of the liveliest Santorini spots, one visit in the summertime will show you why.

 It’s a stunning 15- to 20-minute stroll between both beaches.
 There are also local buses operating in the area to shuttle you to and fro, and then back to the island’s main towns.

 In the warmer months, the whole coastline becomes an energetic hub for travellers.
 Walking down the promenades, the many bars, restaurants and taverns beckon you, and there is always one activity or another going on down by the beach – anything from volleyball to water sports.